xinjiyang27-star/MICB_475_25W2_Team_6/Team_Meeting/February_9.md

         - Can include all in the model
     - finding the key ASV to train the model
    - USE whole dataset to find the ASV --> use same ASV to determine the model for each location.
+   - Keep the medication for now --> to see whether it is affected
+   - Keep all variables in the model --> to determine later

 3. Contact Hans --> Ryan's dataset
    - Hans will know --> to cut the barcode